Aman03625/Password-Strength-Checker/README.md

 Contributions are welcome!

 1. Fork the repository
-2. Create your feature branch
+2. Create a new feature branch
 3. Commit your changes
-4. Push to your branch
+4. Push your branch
 5. Open a Pull Request

 ---